JackCampbell5/Wave-Separate-Left-Right/README.md

 + Meaning that when played in a stereo system for example headphones it will only play out of the left earphone
 + The second stereo track has a blank left channel and the right channel from the gorgon track
 + This is an additive process meaning it just creates files and does not remove the original file
++ It will put the files in a sub folder called output files to make searching easier

 ### What it does(Other files):